FOSS4GAcademy/GST101FOSS4GLabs/Module 4 Lab/QGIS 2.8/Module 4 Lab.md

 ![Final Map](figures/Final_Map.png "Final Map")

-###	5. Conclusion
+### 4. Conclusion

 In this lab you created a well-designed map using some of the cartography tools available in QGIS Desktop.
 You created a nice map highlighting federal land ownership within sage-grouse habitat for a client.
 This involved styling layers, styling layers by categorical attributes and crafting a map composition.

-###	6. Discussion Questions
+### 5. Discussion Questions

-1. Export the final map as a high resolution jpg for your instructor to grade.
+1. Export the final map as a high-resolution jpg for your instructor to grade.

 2. What are two ways to add vector data to QGIS Desktop?